knareshkumar/imageClassficationUsingAWS/README.md

 Download/Make the dataset available.

 ## Dataset
-The provided dataset is the dogbreed classification dataset which can be found in the classroom.
-The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+The dataset used is dog breed classication data set and is available here; https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning
-What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
-I used the 'resnet50' pretrained model for this experiment, because as a starter project for transfer learning this is a good choice.
+Here I used the 'resnet50' pretrained model for this experiment, because as a starter project for transfer learning this is a good choice.

 The hyperparameters and the ranges used are;
     learning-rate ContinuousParameter(0.001, 0.1),
     batch-size:   CategoricalParameter([32, 64, 128, 256, 512]),